8.00pm Tuesday Compline Service

-The Parish Mass is always followed by refreshments in our Church Hall and there is also provision for the kids in our Children's Church, with fun crafts and Bible stories.
+The Mass is always followed by refreshments in our Church Hall and there is also provision for the children in our Abbey Family Children's Church, with fun crafts and Bible stories.
 The Mass itself lasts about an hour and ten minutes and is a joyful celebration at which all are welcome.

-Occasionally, special Holy Days occur during the week and on these days the normal Mass time may change - please keep an eye on the pewsheet, noticeboard, and facebook for changes to the regular pattern of worship.
+On a week day we celebrate a low (said) mass in the Lady Chapel, the Angelus is sung, followed by tea/coffee and cake in the server/choir vestry.
+Occasionally, special Holy Days occur during the week and on these days the normal Mass time may change - please keep an eye on the pewsheet, noticeboard, and Facebook for changes to the regular pattern of worship.

 Saturday Holy Half Hour - Adoration of the Blessed Sacrament

 Holy Half Hour is a time of silent prayer, adoration and contemplation of our Lord, in front of the Sacrament.
 Every Saturday at 9.30am, Fr Roger opens the Abbey and sets the monstrance on the High Altar with incense and silent contemplation in the chancel before the Lord.
 Do join him for this time of peace and reflection, pray the rosary or just sit, meditating on your own intercessions.
 After the sacrament has been returned to the tabernacle, Fr Roger is available to hear Confession.

 From 10am, Tea/Coffee and toast is available in the Choir/Server Vestry (unless there is Saturday brunch).